-1.29 There is a general public interest in freedom of expression and information and protecting people's right to privacy and data protection (see About this code).

-1.30 The general public interest can take many forms.
+- 1.29 There is a general public interest in freedom of expression and information and protecting people's right to privacy and data protection (see About this code). - 1.30 The general public interest can take many forms.
 Examples you could consider include:

-- upholding standards of integrity;

-- ensuring justice and fair treatment for all;

-- promoting transparency and accountability;

-- encouraging public understanding and involvement in the democratic process; and

-- securing the best use of public resources.

-1.31 This does not mean that there cannot be a public interest in reporting on local events.
-What is ultimately "in the public interest" is determined by balancing factors in favour of publication against any harm to a person.
+- · upholding standards of integrity; - ensuring justice and fair treatment for all; - reporting on the administration of justice - promoting transparency and accountability; - reporting on governmental decisions and processes - encouraging public understanding and involvement in the democratic process; and - securing the best use of public resources. - 1.31 This does not mean that there cannot be a public interest in other news reporting reporting on local events.
+Neither does it mean that (for example) lifestyle, entertainment or celebrity articles fall outside the scope of the Journalism Exemption.
+They are all protected by general public interest in the freedom of expression and information which a controller must take into account.
+What is ultimately "in the public interest" is determined by balancing factors in favour of publication against any harm to a person. - 1.32 There may be a public interest in the general subject matter of the information.
+Examples you could consider include, but are not limited to: - protecting public health and safety; - preventing people from being misled; - exposing or detecting crime or anti-social behaviour; or - exposing corruption, injustice, incompetence, wrongdoing, negligence or unethical behaviour; - protecting national security; or - Disclosinges information the public need to know

-1.32 There may be a public interest in the general subject matter of the information.
-Examples you could consider include:
+There is also a public interest in freedom of expression itself.

-- protecting public health and safety; - preventing people from being misled; - exposing or detecting crime or anti-social behaviour; or - exposing corruption, injustice, incompetence, negligence or unethical behaviour.

-1.33 In general, there may be a stronger public interest for publishing information where a person:

-- is a public figure (people who have a degree of media exposure due to their functions or commitments); or - has a role in public life more broadly, where the public has an interest in having access to some information about them.
+- 1.33 In general, there may be a stronger public interest for publishing information where a person: - is a public figure (people who have a degree of media exposure due to their functions or commitments); or - has a role in public life more broadly, where the public has an interest in having access to some information about them.
 Politicians, public officials, some business people and members of regulated professions are examples of people with this type of role.